-Through a Fibromyalgia Chronic Pain program at Mary Free Bed Rehabilitation Hospital, a pain clinical psychologist I've been seeing during the 10-week program has been reminding me that this is a time of change.
-You can be said at the end of something and happy/excited about the start to something at the very same time.
+Through a Fibromyalgia Chronic Pain program at Mary Free Bed Rehabilitation Hospital, a pain clinical psychologist I’ve been seeing during the 10-week program has been reminding me that this is a time of change.
+You can be sad at the end of something and happy/excited about the start of something at the very same time.
 Change = stress.
-It's normal and okay that I've been struggling.
+It’s normal and okay that I’ve been struggling.

 This is in no way meant to show off.
 In fact, it’s a celebration that I’m able to do this.
 What a FULL week that’s filling instead of depleting me.
 My creative juices are flowing, and I’m so excited for each day.
 Just so many possibilities.
 I am amazingly fortunate, grateful for all this chronic condition has helped me to notice the moment I’m in and relish it.
 I won’t lie, I have to be diligent to use all that I’ve learned so that my body and mind can function in a healthy way.
 Listening to my intuition and body is slowly becoming more a part of my instincts.

 My pain doctor from Mary Free Bed has told me that if I continue down the path of taking care of myself, that in a couple of years, I may really have changed from the brain paths that were deep, painful Fibro ruts to fresh, new roads paved in gratitude and a whole lot less pain.

 What do you do to find the blessings in your life?
 To, despite the pain, find the good?
 This is, to me, the crux of the work to heal, paving new brain paths with gratitude.